openfoodfacts/search-a-licious/docs/reports/2024-06 thoughts on scoring.md

 This is the easiest method, and more generic one, but not necessarily optimize for big databases.

 * scripts can be declared in the config
-* we run a command to store them i.n elastic search (removing the eventual non declared ones)
+* we run a command to store them in Elasticsearch (removing the eventual non declared ones) ``
 * (maybe at startup we should verify that the scripts declared in config are in elastic search)
 * scripts accepts parameters
 * as you call search API, you specify a script name (as in config) and provide parameters